lugensa/gocept.jslint/README.txt

 All files ending in ``.js`` contained in each of these paths will be collected, and the test class will grow a method named ``test_jslint_filename.js``.

+You can ignore JSLint error by setting ``ignore`` on the test class (a list of substrings that are matched against each JSLint output line):

+    ignore = (
+        "Use a named parameter",
+        )

 .. _documentation: http://www.jslint.com/lint.html#options